amd-jnovotny/hipBLASLt/docs/reference/ext-reference.rst

                           std::vector<int>&                              algoIndex,
                           std::vector<hipblasLtMatmulHeuristicResult_t>& heuristicResults);

-Sample codes
+Sample code
 =================

-Here is sample code that demonstrates the use cases of the extension APIs.
+This section contains some code samples that demonstrate the use cases of the extension APIs.

 GEMM
 ---------